<?xml version="1.0" encoding="utf-8"?>

 &lt;p style="line-height: 17px;"&gt;&lt;font style="font-size: 15px;" color="#000000" face="Calibri, sans-serif"&gt;Although she enjoys growing many varieties of orchids and other plants, miniatures remain her passion—the weirder the better.&amp;nbsp;&amp;nbsp;New World Orchids specializes in Japanese species including&amp;nbsp;&lt;em&gt;Neofinetia falcata&lt;/em&gt;,&amp;nbsp;&lt;em&gt;Dendrobium moniliforme&lt;/em&gt;, and S&lt;em&gt;ederia japonica&lt;/em&gt;, but her miniature selection includes many other small species including Pleurothallids, Bulbophyllums, and Angraecums&lt;em&gt;.&lt;/em&gt;&amp;nbsp;&amp;nbsp;Although never entirely up to date, you can check out some of NWO’s offerings at www.newworldorchids.com.&lt;/font&gt;&lt;/p&gt;

-&lt;p style="line-height: 17px;"&gt;&lt;font style="font-size: 15px;" color="#000000" face="Calibri, sans-serif"&gt;Kristen lives in Manchester, MI, about an hour west of Detroit.&amp;nbsp;&amp;nbsp;She is supported in her orchid pursuits by her husband, Dr. Kevin Wehrly, and her two sons, Henry and Gus.&lt;/font&gt;&lt;/p&gt;
+&lt;p style="line-height: 17px; margin-bottom: 0px !important;"&gt;&lt;font style="font-size: 15px;" color="#000000" face="Calibri, sans-serif"&gt;Kristen lives in Manchester, MI, about an hour west of Detroit.&amp;nbsp;&amp;nbsp;She is supported in her orchid pursuits by her husband, Dr. Kevin Wehrly, and her two sons, Henry and Gus. &amp;nbsp;&lt;/font&gt;&lt;/p&gt;

-&lt;p style="line-height: 17px;"&gt;&lt;font style="font-size: 15px;" color="#000000" face="Calibri, sans-serif"&gt;&lt;strong&gt;Program and preorders will follow.&lt;/strong&gt;&lt;/font&gt;&lt;/p&gt;</description>
+&lt;p style="line-height: 17px; margin-bottom: 0px !important;"&gt;&lt;font style="font-size: 15px;" color="#000000" face="Calibri, sans-serif"&gt;&lt;br&gt;&lt;/font&gt;&lt;/p&gt;

 <link>https://www.massorchid.org/event-6571397</link>